titusdecali/dripdotdesign/_drafts/the-aquascaphe-a-retro-timepiece-from-baltic-watch.md

 ![/uploads/The Aquascaphe diving watch by Baltic Watch.png](https://app.forestry.io/sites/nou8xpqulay7uq/body-media//uploads/The Aquascaphe diving watch by Baltic Watch.png)

-If you are a watch enthusiast you are most likely familiar with the french microbrand Baltic Watch.
+If you are a watch enthusiast, you are most likely familiar with the french microbrand Baltic Watch.
 Like many new watch microbrands, Baltic Watch began on the crowdfunding platform Kickstarter.
-Their first two vintage-looking watches, the HMS 001 and the BICOMPAX 001 were launched in 2018 on Kickstarter.
+Their first two vintage-looking watches, the HMS 001 and the BICOMPAX 001, were launched in 2018 on Kickstarter.
 Within 30 days, Baltic Watch raised EUR 514,806 from 1,044 backers.

-Thanks to their unique design and great quality, Baltic managed to grow a large community, which allowed them to launch their third watch on their own, without the help of Kickstarter.
-Fast-forwarding to 2019, Baltic Watch launched its first diving watch; a 38 mm timepiece baptized the Aquascaphe.
+Thanks to their unique design and high quality, Baltic managed to grow a large community, which allowed them to launch their third watch on their own, without the help of Kickstarter.
+Fast-forwarding to 2019, Baltic Watch launched its first diving watch, a 38 mm timepiece baptized the Aquascaphe.

 Let's dive into the _Aquascaphe diving watch_.

 ### Going vintage with the Aquascaphe

-When looking at the Aquascaphe, you will easily recognize the shapes and style from the Fifty Fantom by Blancpain.
+When looking at the Aquascaphe, you will quickly recognize the shapes and style from the Fifty Fantom by Blancpain.
 This "hommage watch" is available in three variations:

 * Blue Gilt - a blue bezel with a sunrays dial
 * Black & Silver - silvered markers on the dial and bezel, together with a grainy dial